da99/www_app/README.md

   6. The most important and the most easily mis-understood and overlooked:

-    > It's not about solving software or engineering problems.
+    > It's not about solving problems.
-    It's about finding "better" requirements to fulfill.
+    > It's about finding "better" requirements.
-    ("Better" is subjective.)
+    >
+    > Micro-optimizing engineers vs. macro-optimizing architects.
+    >
+    > Hence, "better" is interpreted differently by most people
+    > because they want to be engineers, not architects.
+    >
+    > Most scientists are engineers, not architects.
+Therefore,
+    > most scientists are not scientists.
+    >
+    > Hence, Austrian economics and Elec.
+Uni.
+Theory
+    > is ignored.
+They are architectures, rather than a bag
+    > of tricks for engineers to use (eg Neo-Keynsian economists).

 I originally wanted this to be an abstraction layer over HTML, JS, CSS.
 However, during the development of "www\_applet",